alexandre-perrin/local-console/CONTRIBUTING.md

 ## Contributing Code, Tests, and Documentation

 Send us your pull requests!
-For those just getting started, Github has a [how to](https://help.github.com/articles/using-pull-requests/).
+For those just getting started, GitHub has a [how to](https://help.github.com/articles/using-pull-requests/).

+In order to maintain proper traceability of contributions, we require that you agree to the four clauses of the [Developer's Certificate of Origin](https://developercertificate.org/).
+Particularly, commits should be signed off by their respective authors.
+This repository enforces this by means of the [DCO GitHub app](https://github.com/apps/dco).

 ### Submit a Pull Request (PR)